 A recent study published in the journal Personality and Social Psychology Review suggests that narcissists may never really regret hurting people.
 The study’s authors say that in order for the narcissist to truly regret his actions, he would need to have what they call “emotional empathy.”
 This is the ability to understand and share the emotions of another person.

-The narcissist’s lack of this kind of empathy means that they are unable to feel remorse for the pain they cause others.
+The narcissist’s lack of emotional empathy means that they are unable to feel remorse for the pain they cause others.
 This is not because they do not know that they have hurt someone, but rather because they do not care who they trample on as long as they get whatever they want.
-In their eyes the end justifies the means.
+In their eyes, the end justifies the means.

 The narcissist then justifies his bad behaviour and abuse as ‘self defence,’ squarely putting the blame for his own actions on the victim.
 This is where the posse of flying monkeys come in.
 It is their job to reassure the narcissist that he is in fact the victim, and to attack anyone who dares to question this.
 Cue the smear campaigns and abuse by proxy.